 Install Energy-Efficient Windows

-Drafty windows can allow your energy to seep right out of your home.
-According to the U.S. Department of Energy, switching out your old windows for Energy Star-certified replacements can cut your energy bill by an average of 12%.
+Drafty windows can allow your heat to seep right out of your home.
+According to the U.S. Department of Energy, switching out your old windows for Energy Star-certified replacements can cut your energy bill by an average of up to 13%.

 When you replace your windows, it’s important that they match the weather needs in your area.
 If it’s time for you to change out your windows, check out Consumer Reports’ top window picks (subscription required).

 Install Energy-Efficient Window Coverings

 Another way to save is to invest in some window coverings.

 According to the U.S. Department of Energy, “About 30% of a home’s heating energy is lost through windows.
 In cooling seasons, about 76% of the sunlight that falls on standard double-pane windows enters to become heat.
 Window coverings can help with this energy loss and lowering energy bills.”

 How much you can save by installing covers to your windows will depend on the type of covering you choose.